Most Popular Financial Modeling Courses

 - Create a pro forma model that combines two businesses into one consolidated company

-- Perform accretion/dilution analysis of key per share metrics like Earnings Per Share (EPS)
+- Perform accretion/dilution analysis of key per share metrics such as Earnings Per Share (EPS)

 - Assess the impact on the share price of the M&A transaction for the acquirer